 Laura joined Watsi on September 19th, 2018.
 Three years ago, Laura joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Laura's most recent donation supported Bright, a friendly toddler from Tanzania, to fund leg corrective surgery so he can walk without falling down.
+Laura's most recent donation supported Jane, a loving and hard-working mother from Philippines, to fund a thyroidectomy so she can finally feel herself again.

 Laura has funded healthcare for 44 patients in 9 countries.